 Looking for opportunities to improve your milk check?
 Look at your components and protect them.

-Larry Jones, vice president of FARME Institute in Homer, N.Y., says reading the milk check will reveal a lot about what farmers can do to get a competitive advantage in price.
+Larry Jones, vice president of FARME Institute in Homer, N.Y., said reading the milk check will reveal a lot about what farmers can do to get a competitive advantage in price.

 “This is all designed to look at your milk check,” said Jones, a dairy nutritionist and consultant who recently spoke at Empire Farm Days in Seneca Falls.